 I have got large datasets containing 257,295,361,460 and 504 proteins respectively.
 Its not possible to break them down in smaller sets for analysing with ProCKSI.
 Generally, even bigger datasets are reported in literature for analysis of protein structure and comparison.
 It would really be a great help particularly in my work to be able to analyse the large datasets with ProCKSI.

-#1 Updated by Anonymous almost 11 years ago
+#1 Updated by Anonymous about 11 years ago

 Currently, ProCKSI deals with each dataset as a whole for each task and needs to post-process the complete results in one go.